Skip to main content

 Waterway Use Restrictions

-Boats using Oregon-owned waterways must adhere to Oregon’s limited duration rule, which restricts the amount of time a boat or other type of vessel can stay in one location (OAR 141-082-0255).
-Boats that stay longer than allowed by the limited duration rule are considered abandoned vessels.
-These vessels may be seized, and the owner may be cited for trespass and liable for the costs of vessel cleanup and removal.
+Boats using Oregon-owned waterways must adhere to Oregon's limited duration rule, which restricts the amount of time a boat or other type of vessel can stay in one location (OAR 141-082-0255).
+Boats that stay longer than allowed are considered abandoned vessels.
+Owners of these vessels may be cited for trespass or fined, the vessel may be seized, or the owner may be responsible for the costs of vessel cleanup and removal.

-• Recreational and other non-commercial boats cannot stay in one location for more than 30 consecutive days.
-Once they have been in a location for 30 days, they must move to another location that is at least five miles away.
-Further, they cannot move back to that same location within a 12-month period.
+• Recreational and other non-commercial boats cannot stay in one location for more than 30 consecutive days during a 12-month period.
+Once they have exceeded this, they must move to another location that is at least five miles away.

 • Commercial vessels cannot stay in one spot for longer than 14 consecutive days.